Hrushitha12/llm_robustness_test_diversity/README.md

 ## Key Findings

-1. **Structured prompt collapses diversity** — All models converge to identical FM sets (Jaccard = 1.00) in both SUTs.
-Replicated finding.
+1. **No single run exceeds 57% coverage** — max 5/9 (56%) on TeaStore, 8/14 (57%) on OTel.

-2. **Prompt strategy > model size** — Changing the prompt on the same model produces more variation than changing the model with the same prompt.
+2. **Prompt strategy explains more diversity variation than model size** — changing the prompt for a fixed model produces roughly twice the FM-set variation of changing the model under a fixed prompt.

-3. **D-Self = ∅ in both SUTs** — qwen2.5-coder:32b with Self-Refine consistently generates zero failures regardless of SUT.

-4. **No single run covers all FMs** — TeaStore max = 5/9 (56%), OTel max = 7/14 (50%).
-Ensemble testing is required.
+3. **Structured collapse** — all three models converge to identical FM sets (Jaccard = 1.00) on both SUTs, replicated across systems.
+4. **Domain knowledge needs examples, not just rules** — GuidedFewShot improves union coverage over Guided by 2 FMs on each SUT; all three models interpret "replace by null" as value-empty, never key-absent, unless shown concrete examples.
+5. **Code-specialized model transformation** — `qwen2.5-coder:32b` triggers 0 FMs under Self-Refine (missing oracle assertion) but achieves the study's highest single-run coverage (56%/57%) under GuidedFewShot.
+6. **ZeroShot finds state-based failures directed strategies miss** — e.g., checkout with an empty cart, unauthenticated cart removal — because parameter-focused prompts never probe application state.

-5. **Emergent security-aware generation** — CoT prompts independently produced XSS and whitespace-in-path inputs across 3 models without instruction.
-Stronger pattern in OTel (4 runs) than TeaStore (2 runs).
+7. **Emergent security-aware generation** — several runs produced XSS payloads and control characters in inputs without any instruction to do so.

-6. **FewShot discovers the rarest FMs** — FM6 in TeaStore (1/14 runs) and FM12/FM13 in OTel (1/12 runs each) were each found by exactly one FewShot run.
+Full findings table and discussion: see the paper.

 ---